PX4/PX4-user_guide/en/frames_vtol/vtol_tiltrotor_omp_hobby_zmo_fpv.md

 ## First Flight

+- Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md).
+Keep the throttle stick at the minimum and place the vehicle at the ground.
+To enable the tilt servos you need to arm the vehicle.
+  - Yaw the vehicle to the right (nose to the right) -> right motor should tilt down
+  - Yaw the vehicle to the left (nose to the left) -> left motor should tilt down
-- Check CG (There are markings underneath the wing)
+- Mount the propellers.
+- Check CG.
+Switch the vehicle into forward flight mode.
+To check the CG lift the vehicle with two fingers up at the markings underneath the wing.
+The vehicle should balance horizontally.
+If the vehicle tips to either the tail or to the nose then you need to move the battery into the opposite direction.
+If you are not able to balance the vehicle with this method you will need to reposition some components or add weight to balance the vehicle.
 - Check actuator orientations and neutral trim
-- Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
-  - Yaw the vehicle to the right (nose to the right).
-The right motor should tilt down.
-  - Yaw the vehicle to the left (nose to the left).
-The left motor should tilt down.
-- Check tilt rotor reactions in [Stabilized mode](../flight_modes_fw/stabilized.md)
+- Check control surface reactions in [Stabilized mode](../flight_modes_fw/stabilized.md).
+Switch the vehicle into forward flight mode.
   - Roll the vehicle to the right.
 The right aileron should go down.
+The left aileron should go up.
   - Pitch the vehicle up (nose up).
 Both elevons should go down.
   - Yaw the vehicle to the right (nose to the right).
-Both elevons should go to the right.
+Both elevons should go to the left.
-- Check kill switch
+- If a [kill-switch](../config/safety.html#kill-switch) is used, make sure it's working properly and will not be activated accidentally in flight!
 - Arm in [Stabilized mode](../flight_modes_fw/stabilized.md) and check if motors respond to the commands, e.g. roll left increases throttle on the right motor
 - Takeoff in [Stabilized mode](../flight_modes_fw/stabilized.md) and make some basic maneuvers
 - If everything went without any issue, takeoff in [Position mode](../flight_modes_fw/position.md) and do a transition at around 50m.
   If something goes wrong switch back to multicopter mode as fast as possible (using the transition switch).